darthfrazier/API-Challenge/README.md

 Python: requests

 I couldnt upload the dependencies, so you may have to download and include the dependencies if you want to run my programs locally.
 The javascript is hosted at http://thedormproject.com/APIChallenge/.
-I have a fourth implementation in swift, but its a bit more difficult and I as much as I like doing this, I have to actually school work.
-I might get it done later.
+I have a fourth implementation in swift, but it's a bit more difficult and as much as I like doing this, I have to actually do school work.
+I might get it done later, however.

 Thanks!